Lou Holtz: Arkansas

 Holtz went to the University of Arkansas in 1977.
 In his seven years there, the Razorbacks compiled a 60–21–2 record and reached six bowl games.
 In his first season at Arkansas, he led them to a berth in the 1978 Orange Bowl against the Oklahoma Sooners, then coached by University of Arkansas alumnus Barry Switzer.
 The Sooners were in position to win their third national championship in four seasons after top-ranked Texas lost earlier in the day to fifth-ranked Notre Dame in the Cotton Bowl Classic.
 Arkansas' chances looked slim after the team lost several key personnel just before the game.
 In one of his last practices, All-American guard, Leotis Harris suffered a season-ending injury, and only a couple of days later Holtz suspended both starting running backs, Ben Cowins and Michael Forrest, and top receiver, Donny Bobo, for disciplinary reasons.
 However, behind an Orange Bowl record of 205 yards rushing from reserve running back Roland Sales the Hogs defeated the Sooners, 31–6.
 That team was recognized by the Rothman (FACT) poll as co-national champions, along with Texas and Notre Dame for 1977.
 Holtz was widely considered to be the leading candidate to replace Woody Hayes at Ohio State in 1979, but Holtz did not pursue the job because he did not want to follow Hayes.

-Holtz led Arkansas to a 10–2 record in 1979 and a share of the SWC championship, and a 9-2-1 record in 1982 with a Bluebonnet Bowl victory over Florida.
+After a 9-2-1 record in 1978 and a tie in the 1978 Fiesta Bowl against UCLA, Holtz led Arkansas to a 10–2 record and a share of the SWC championship in 1979.
+His 1980 team slipped to 7-5 but beat Tulane in the Hall of Fame Classic, and his 1981 squad finished 8-4 after losing to North Carolina in the Gator Bowl.
+Holtz and his Hogs finished with a 9-2-1 record in 1982 after a Bluebonnet Bowl victory over Florida.
 Holtz was then dismissed following a 6–5 campaign in 1983.
 At the time, athletic director Frank Broyles stated that Holtz had resigned because he was "tired and burned out", and was not fired.
 Broyles testified 20 years later that he had fired Holtz because he was losing the fan base with things he said and did.
 Holtz confirmed that he had been fired, but that Broyles never gave him a reason, although reports cited his political involvement as a major reason: controversy arose over his having taped two television advertisements from his coach's office endorsing the re-election of Jesse Helms as Senator from North Carolina at a time when Helms was leading the effort to block Martin Luther King Jr. Day from becoming a national holiday.